By Carole West

-Stenciling signs is fun; the main thing to remember is this: “Less is best!”
-Now let me explain in the following steps.
+Stenciling signs is fun and is the key for how to make wooden signs; the main thing to remember is this: “Less is best!”
+Now let me explain how to stencil on wood in the following steps.

-- Begin with a small wood pallet and dab it with paint.
+- You should begin with a small wood pallet and dab it with paint.

 - Load your brush and then stroke off the excess paint onto the pallet.